arishuynhvan/SPi-Reader/Electron-vanillaJS-HTML/readme.md

 # Accompanying repository for the Electron guide

-First, install/upgrade to the latest nodejs and npm Next, install all the dependencies using
+First, install/upgrade to the latest nodejs and npm.
+Next, clone this repository and install all the dependencies using
 ```
 npm install
 ```